Subject to Government

 A Sermon on Romans 13:1-7Read more

 How are Christians supposed to read the Bible?
-If there are many different views on what the Bible says, how are we to know the right interpretation?
-The answer is that we must read the Bible as one work of God.
-According to Dr. Martyn Lloyd-Jones, this is because the only way to understand Scripture properly is by taking a holistic approach to everything that God has revealed.
-Nor are we to use philosophy to create doctrine, but doctrine is to come from the text.
-With all these things in mind, Dr. Lloyd-Jones seeks to expound the biblical view of government in his sermon on Romans 13:1-7.
-He says that the submission to authorities and powers that the apostle Paul speaks of is not slavish servitude, but godly submission to the authorities that God has ordained for our good and the good of all people.
-In this attitude, Christians are to seek to live in peace with all those around them in a way that brings honor to Christ and his Gospel.
-For God in his providence has put magistrates in place as a means of restraining sin and evil in the world, though they are often corrupt and sinful.
-Nevertheless, Christians ought to strive to obey God first and foremost, and to obey the government when doing so does not contradict the commands of God.
+If there are many different views on what the Bible says, how are they to know the right interpretation?
+The answer is that they must read the Bible as one work of God.
+In the sermon on Romans 13:1–7 titled “Subject to Government,” Dr. Martyn Lloyd-Jones shares that this is because the only way to understand Scripture properly is by taking a holistic approach to everything that God has revealed.
+Christians should not use philosophy to create doctrine but doctrine is to come from the text.
+With all these things in mind, Dr. Lloyd-Jones seeks to expound the biblical view of government.
+He says that the submission to authorities and powers that the apostle Paul speaks of is not slavish servitude, but godly submission to the authorities that God has ordained for their good and the good of all people.
+In this attitude, Christians are to seek to live in peace with all those around them in a way that brings honor to Christ and his gospel.
+God in his providence has put magistrates in place as a means of restraining sin and evil in the world, though they are often corrupt and sinful.
+Nevertheless, Christians ought to strive to obey God first and foremost and to obey the government when doing so does not contradict the commands of God.

 Additional Scripture Translations